-Covered Routine Dental Benefits Included with Your Plan: Annual Maximum: \$3,000

-- As a part of your UnitedHealthcare Medicare Advantage plan you get a Routine Dental Benefit that provides coverage for non-Medicare covered preventive and other necessary dental services such as:

-- o Exams

-- o Cleanings (Prophylaxis, Periodontal Maintenance, & Deep Cleanings)

-- o Fillings

-- o X-rays

-- o Crowns

-- o Bridges

-- o Root Canals

-- o Extractions

-- Partial Dentures

-- Complete Dentures

-- □ Some covered services may consider prior tooth history and procedures in conjunction with frequency limitations.
-If you wish to discuss detailed information about your plan with your dentist or see the full list of covered dental services with associated frequency limitations, you can find it in the UHC Dental Medicare quick reference guide at uhcmedicaredentalproviderqrg.com.

-- Procedures used for cosmetic-only reasons (tooth bleaching/whitening, veneers, gingival recontouring, enamel microabrasion), orthodontics, space maintenance, implants and implant-related services, sales tax, charges for failure to keep appointments, dental case management, dental charges related to COVID screening, testing and vaccination, and unspecified procedures by report are not covered by the plan.

-- □ After the annual maximum is exhausted, any remaining charges are your responsibility.
-Other limitations and exclusions are listed below.
+Covered Routine Dental Benefits Included with Your Plan: Annual Maximum: \$3.000 ☐ As a part of your UnitedHealthcare Medicare Advantage plan you get a Routine Dental Benefit that provides coverage for non-Medicare covered preventive and other necessary dental services such as: o Exams Cleanings (Prophylaxis, Periodontal Maintenance, & Deep Cleanings) Fillings X-rays o Crowns Bridges Root Canals Extractions Partial Dentures Complete Dentures □ Some covered services may consider prior tooth history and procedures in conjunction with frequency limitations.
+If you wish to discuss detailed information about your plan with your dentist or see the full list of covered dental services with associated frequency limitations, you can find it in the UHC Dental Medicare quick reference guide at uhcmedicaredentalprovidergrg.com. □ Procedures used for cosmetic-only reasons (tooth bleaching/whitening, veneers, gingival recontouring, enamel microabrasion), orthodontics, space maintenance, implants and implant-related services, sales tax, charges for failure to keep appointments, dental case management, dental charges related to COVID screening, testing and vaccination, and unspecified procedures by report are not covered by the plan. ☐ After the annual maximum is exhausted, any remaining charges are your responsibility.

-- This dental plan offers access to the robust UHC Dental National Medicare Advantage Network.
-Network dentists have agreed to provide services at a negotiated rate.
-If you see a network dentist, you cannot be billed more than that rate for covered services within the limitations of the plan.
+limitations of the plan.
 Any fees associated with non-covered services are your responsibility.

-- For assistance finding a provider, please use the dental provider search tool at myuhc.com/ communityplan.
+□ For assistance finding a provider, please use the dental provider search tool at myuhc.com/ communityplan.
 You may also call 1-866-944-4983 for help with finding a provider or scheduling a dental appointment